Mart475/Vespucci-Beach-Upgrade-YMAP/README.md

 ---

 *Golden sand, all along Vespucci.
 Tall palm’s, and a cool breeze.
-Nothing could make it bettter except a few upgrades to plant some new vegetation around.*
+Nothing could make it better except a few upgrades to plant some new vegetation around.*

 ---